trentlarson/endorser-ch/README.md

 - 90 2 add search for claim
   - 90 2 add search for claim on parcel of land
   - ?
-- 90 2 add search for endorser (in network?)
-  - ?
-- 90 1 check & verify the user credentials for every API request
-  - 90 1 add the user info to requests
-    - x 90 1 send & check the user DID
-    - 90 2 send & check the JWT
-  - x 90 1 add in-network data for each insert
-- 90 5 write & support use-cases
-- 90 0 fix display of bad JWT ID error, eg when signer doesn't match logged in (uport-demo test) user
 - 90 1 fix deploy issues: npm ci & prune (in deploy.sh) and babel (above)
+- 90 1 run prod in prod mode (ie. not: npm run dev)
+- 85 0 fix error: user claims & confirmations not showing (currently by non-subject should be by issuer)
+- 85 0 remove "subject" from terminology in code; prefer "agent"
 - 85 1 convert all response dates to ISO format (including zone)
-- 85 1 look into the action & tenure results from "ClaimsAndConfirmations" and make sure the top-level list organization makes sense
+- 85 1 look into the action & tenure & role results from "ClaimsAndConfirmations" and make sure the top-level list organization makes sense
 - 85 0 deploy from git rather than from local?
 (It's all public.)
-- 80 0 reportClaims page always shows "(no details)"
-- 80 0 optimize seesObjectThroughOthers rather than 2 awaits
 - 80 0 automate DB backup
 - 80 1 debug: add "id INTEGER PRIMARY KEY," to event table and see failures with unhandled promises
 - 80 1 don't insert same subject-object into network DB
 - 80 1 report page: who has confirmations for an activity, test various data combinations (eg. action confirmed by self)
 - 80 2 export to Neo4J
-- 70 2 add Typescript
-- 70 1 DID validation check adds seconds to the tests (see timeout(4001)) so find a faster validation
 - 80 5 switch/add format to verifiable credentials?
 - 80 5 uport: inside JSON payload, show a name if DID matches a contact
 - 80 0 fix swagger API docs http://localhost:3000/api-explorer/ (linked from main page)
-- 60 6 put all functionality in uport mobile app
-- 70 0 bug: if there's already a response JWT & message then a new one might not show
-- 70 0 retrieve dates in full ISO-format dates (eg for confirmations), not dates without timestamp
-- 70 0 ensure JWT subject is counted as a confirmation
-- 70 0 bug when a claim is duplicated
-- 70 1 run tests while disconnected from the internet
-- 85 0 fix error: user claims & confirmations not showing (currently by non-subject should be by issuer)
-- 85 0 remove "subject" from terminology in code; prefer "agent"
 - 80 1 add SSL
-- 90 1 run prod in prod mode (ie. not: npm run dev)
 - 80 1 db
   - add action_claim.startDateCanonical
     - and fill it